The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Q1.What are the data reduction techniques?

-Data reduction techniques simplify complex datasets by selecting important features, transforming data, handling missing data, and reducing dimensions.
+A. Data reduction techniques simplify complex datasets by selecting important features, transforming data, handling missing data, and reducing dimensions.
 These techniques enhance efficiency and improve machine learning performance.

-Q2.What are alternative to PCA?
+Q2.What are alternatives to PCA?

-Data reduction techniques simplify complex datasets by selecting important features, transforming data, handling missing data, and reducing dimensions.
+A. Data reduction techniques simplify complex datasets by selecting important features, transforming data, handling missing data, and reducing dimensions.
 These methods, including embedded techniques like Linear Discriminant Analysis (LDA), improve efficiency and enhance machine learning performance.

 Q3.Is PCA not a dimensionality reduction method?